-Resources - Here you will find: survey forms, survey guides, ID guides, species fact sheets, health and safety information and more.
-Jersey Amphibian and Reptile Group (JARG) website.
+Here you will find: survey forms, survey guides, ID guides, species fact sheets, health and safety information and more:

-The western toad (Bufo spinosus), known locally as the crapaud, is found throughout the island and breeds in both semi-natural water bodies and garden ponds.
+Known locally as the crapaud, this amphibian can be found throughout the island and breeds in both semi-natural water bodies and garden ponds.
 Rather than the spawn clumps laid by frogs, they lay strings of spawn.

-The agile frog (Rana dalmatina) is Jersey’s rarest amphibian, occurring in only a few ponds in the southwest of the island after almost going extinct in the 1980’s.
-It is now part of a long-term recovery project which is steadily helping the population.
+Jersey’s rarest amphibian, occurring in only a few ponds in the southwest of the island after almost going extinct in the 1980’s.
+A long-term conservation project is helping to safeguard this species in Jersey.

-The palmate newt (Lissotriton helveticus) is Jersey’s only newt species.
+Jersey’s only native newt species.
 It is found in garden ponds and other water bodies, but is under-recorded.
 Its eggs are harder to spot than those of frogs and toads, as they lay them singly folded in the leaves of pond plants.